mobile app bar

 Barkley wanted to open up a vital conversation

-Barkley wasn’t happy with the segregated nature of US schools and how the model of education differed across different racial groups.
-After conducting a survey, he was perturbed that African American students were only encouraged to pursue a career in sports or entertainment.
+Charles Barkley was perturbed by the segregated nature of the model of education in US schools.
+The avenues schools were providing for the kids differed with each racial group.
+He was taken aback that African American students were only encouraged to pursue a career in sports or entertainment.

-Since only a handful of people can advance in these fields, he wanted African-American students to dream about becoming doctors, teachers, and lawyers, among various other professions.
+Clearly, only the best advance in professional sport, a handful at the most.
+So, Barkley wanted African-American students to dream about not just becoming NBA or NFL players but doctors, teachers, lawyers, and other professionals.
 During his interaction with Ferrara, Barkley added,

 When I go to white schools, these kids wanna be doctors, lawyers, engineers, teachers, fireman, policeman.
 When I was going to these black schools, they’re like, ‘I want to play in the NFL, I want to play in the NBA’… Our black kids are brainwashed to think they gonna be athletes or entertainers… They got a better chance a doctor and a lawyer, and a engineer than they do playing in the NBA.”